dekoza/mtgpl/RTR.rst

 Syncopate
-    Counter target spell unless its controller pays {X}.
+    Counter target spell unless its controller pays |mana_x|.
 If that spell is countered this way, exile it instead of putting it into its owner's graveyard.

 Tablet of the Guilds